 For example, suppose that an employee is charged with leaving the scene of a traffic accident that caused injury to a pedestrian.
 The accident occurred while the employee was driving a piece of farm machinery.
 Your policy will pay up to $250 toward the cost of a bail bond purchased on behalf of the employee.

-The purpose of an attachment bond is best explained by an example.
+Attachment bond: The purpose of an attachment bond is best explained by an example.
 Suppose a customer has filed a lawsuit against your company and it appears the plaintiff will win a judgment against you.
-The plaintiff suspects that you might take steps (such as leaving town) to avoid paying the damages so he asks the court to attach (seize) property that belongs to you.
+The plaintiff suspects that you might take steps (such as leaving town) to avoid paying the damages so they ask the court to attach (seize) property that belongs to you.
 If you fail to pay the damages, the court may sell the property in order to compensate the plaintiff.

 You can purchase an attachment bond to have the property released.
 The bond guarantees that the judgment against you will be paid.
 The cost of the bond is covered by your policy as long as the bond amount is within the applicable limit of insurance.